Canadian National Railway: Contraction and expansion since privatization

 On December 24, 2008, the STB approved CN's purchase for $300 million of the principal lines of the Elgin, Joliet & Eastern Railway Company (EJ&E) (reporting mark EJE) from the U.S. Steel Corporation, originally announced on September 27, 2007.
 The STB's decision was to become effective on January 23, 2009, with a closure of the transaction shortly thereafter.
 The EJ&E lines create a bypass around the western side of heavily congested Chicago-area rail hub and its conversion to use for mainline freight traffic is expected to alleviate substantial bottlenecks for both regional and intercontinental rail traffic subject to lengthy delays entering and exiting Chicago freight yards.
 The purchase of the lightly used EJ&E corridor was positioned by CN as a boon not only for its own business but for the efficiency of the entire U.S. rail system.

-On December 31, 2011, CN completed the merger of DM&I, DWP, and WC into its Wisconsin Central Ltd. subsidiary.
+On December 31, 2011, CN completed the merger of DM&IR, DWP, and WC into its Wisconsin Central Ltd. subsidiary.

 In March 2021, CN subsidiary WCL reached a deal to sell roughly 900 mi of non-core rail lines and assets in Michigan, Wisconsin, and Ontario to short-line operator Watco.

 In April 2021, CN bid nearly $30 billion for Kansas City Southern (KCS), ostensibly creating a bidding war between itself and CPR, who had placed a $25 billion bid for the company in March.
 CN's offer represented a 21% premium to the one made by Canadian Pacific, offering $325 for each share and including $200 in cash.
 The move by CN was influenced by the projected economic upturn once the world began to emerge from the COVID-19 pandemic, with KCS's railroad network reaching from Canada, through the United States, and running along the Panama Canal.
 On May 21, CN and KCS agreed to merge, but lengthy regulatory approvals are required to put it into effect.
 However, on August 31, the US Surface Transportation Board (STB) denied a voting trust between CN and KCS.
 With the decision by the STB, KCS re-engaged with CP on CP's original offer.
-The merger between the Kansas City Southern and Canadian Pacific Railway was ultimately approved on March 15, 2023, and the two railroads will merge on April 14, 2023.
+The merger between the Kansas City Southern and Canadian Pacific Railway was ultimately approved on March 15, 2023, and the two railroads merged on April 14, 2023.